Firewallg/Akash-meta-llama-Meta-Llama-3-70B-Instruct/readme.md

 Body (raw JSON):

   {
+    "model": "meta-llama/Meta-Llama-3-70B-Instruct",
+    "messages": [

-    "question": "What is the weather forecast for tomorrow?", "user_id": "user123"
+        {"role": "user", "content": "What is the weather forecast for tomorrow?"}
+    ]
 }

   ```